-We have market risk from changes in interest rates, primarily related to our credit facilities.
-As of 31 March 2015 and 2014, all of our credit facilities were subject to variable interest rate.
-The interest rate is calculated two business days prior to the commencement of each draw-down period based on the US\$ London Interbank Offered Rate ("LIBOR") plus the margins of the individual lenders and is payable at the end of each draw-down period.
+We have market risk from changes in interest rates, primarily related to our revolving credit facilities.
+As of 31 March 2017 and 2016, our revolving credit facilities were subject to variable interest rates.
+The interest rate is calculated two business days prior to the commencement of each drawdown period based on the US\$ London Interbank Offered Rate ("LIBOR") plus the bank margin and is payable at the end of each draw-down period.
 If interest rates increase, our debt service obligations on such variable rate indebtedness would increase even though the amount borrowed remained the same, and our net income and cash flows, including cash available for servicing our indebtedness, would correspondingly decrease.
-Assuming all loans were fully drawn, each one percentage point change in interest rates would result in a US\$6.0 million change in annual cash interest expense under the bilateral credit facilities.
+Assuming all loans were fully drawn, each one percentage point change in interest rates would result in a US\$5.1 million change in annual cash interest expense under the revolving credit facilities.

 From time to time, we may enter into interest rate swap contracts in an effort to mitigate interest rate risk.
-As of 31 March 2015, we had interest rate swap contracts with a total notional principal of US\$125.0 million and a fair value of US\$3.1 million, which are included in Accounts Payable.
-For all of these interest rate swap contracts, we have agreed to pay fixed interest rates while receiving the floating interest rate.
+As of 31 March 2017, we had interest rate swap contracts with a total notional principal of US\$100.0 million and a fair value of US\$1.1 million, which is included in Accounts Payable.
+For all of these interest rate swap contracts, we have agreed to pay the fixed interest rate while receiving the floating interest rate.
 These contracts were entered into to protect against upward movements in LIBOR and the associated interest the Company pays on its external debt.